LUCAS – International Festival for Young Film Lovers

 Kirsten Taylor

-Kirsten Taylor is a freelance editor at the film education portal kinofenster.de and a film educator, primarily for the project “Filmklassiker sehen – Filme verstehen”, which has been run by the Deutsche Filmakademie since 2013.
-In addition, she writes film reviews and creates film reports as well as film education materials.
-One focus of her work is on children’s and youth film.
+Kirsten Taylor is an editor at the film education portal kinofenster.de and a freelance film educator, including for the project “Filmklassiker sehen — Filme verstehen”, which was initiated by the Deutsche Filmakademie, as well as for the SchulKinoWochen.
+She also writes film reviews and prepares film appraisals.
+One focus of her work is children’s and youth films.

 Stefan Stiletto

-Stefan Stiletto is a film educator, film journalist and editor.
-He designs and creates film education material, writes for Filmdienst, Kinderfilmwelt, the Kinder- und Jugend-Filmportal and Kinofenster.de.
-He runs training courses for multipliers and workshops for children and young people on all kinds of educational film topics.
+Stefan Stiletto is a freelance film educator, film journalist and editor.
+He designs and creates film education materials, writes for Filmdienst, Kinderfilmwelt, Kinder- und Jugend-Filmportal and Kinofenster.de, among others, and runs training courses for multipliers as well as workshops for children and young people on all kinds of film education topics.

 Rochus Wolff